oseph/ortfolio/README.md

 $sectionNames['portraits']  = 'Portraits';
 ```

-**Note:** The above is handy because it allows you to have include spaces in your link text.
-Wee!
+**Note:** The above is handy because it allows you to include whitespace in your link text.

 **Tips about sections**